Thieves Steal $30 Million in Cash from Money Storage Facility in Los Angeles

 Thieves stole $30 million in cash from a money storage facility in Los Angeles by breaking into the building and cracking the safe.
-The heist is one of the largest on record in the city.
-The facility is operated by GardaWorld, a global cash management and security company.
+The LAPD and FBI are investigating the theft to determine the responsible person or group.

 United States Latest News, United States Headlines